 (4) A person who contravenes subsection (3) commits an offence.

-[Section 51 amended by No. 16 of 2008 s.
+[Section 51 amended: No. 16 of 2008 s.
 21.]

 52. Appeal to Tribunal

 (1) A person whose certificate of competency is suspended or cancelled by the Board of Examiners may appeal in writing to the Tribunal within 30 days of receiving notice of the suspension or cancellation.